kaiden-arthur/151-intro/README.md

 # Space Invaders!

+To play the game:
+1. Download this repository.
+2. Open and run SpaceInvaders.py.

 This program emulates and runs the arcade game Space Invaders.
 It reads in data from an external file, included as "StartingInformation.txt", and relies on several image files, all included.